josealonso/microshell/README.md

 make

-And the executable called microsh will be created.
+And the executable called msh will be created.